embergershared/afd-aca-private/README.md

     The `origin` must have a public IP or a DNS hostname that can be resolved publicly, as described here: [What type of resources are currently compatible as an origin?](https://learn.microsoft.com/en-us/azure/frontdoor/front-door-faq#what-type-of-resources-are-currently-compatible-as-an-origin-)

-- The Azure Front Door `origin` can't connect natively to a Virtual Network.
+- An Azure Front Door `origin` can't connect natively to a Virtual Network.

-- To use an Azure hosted `origin` **and get its traffic kept within Azure backbone**, not through public internet, it is required to use an `Azure Private Link` origin.
+- To use an Azure hosted `origin` **and get its traffic kept within Azure backbone**, not through public internet, it is required to use an `Azure Private Link` enabled target origin.
 Details are explained here: [Secure your Origin with Private Link in Azure Front Door Premium](https://learn.microsoft.com/en-us/azure/frontdoor/private-link)

 Azure Container Apps DO NOT support [Azure Private Link](https://learn.microsoft.com/en-us/azure/private-link/private-link-overview) yet.
-When this feature is available, that will be the most secure option to expose [Internal](https://learn.microsoft.com/en-us/azure/container-apps/networking?tabs=workload-profiles-env%2Cazure-cli#accessibility-levels) Container Apps to the public internet through Azure Front Door.
+When this feature is available, that will be the most secure option to expose an [Internal](https://learn.microsoft.com/en-us/azure/container-apps/networking?tabs=workload-profiles-env%2Cazure-cli#accessibility-levels) Container Environment / Apps to the public internet through Azure Front Door.

-_In the meantime, how can we deploy an Azure Container Apps application with Azure Front Door in the most secure manner available today?_
+_In the meantime, how can we deploy an Azure Container Apps application through Azure Front Door in the most secure manner available today?_

 ## Solutions